FROWNINGdev/BazarMonitoring/README.md

 We welcome any contributions to the project!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+See also [PAIR_EXTRAORDINAIRE.md](PAIR_EXTRAORDINAIRE.md) for information about collaborative development.

 ### How to Contribute

 1. **Fork** the repository